0800 DECIDE

 Privacy

-Your notes will only be shared with your GP or family doctor if you agree.
+Your notes will only be shared with your GP or family doctor if you ask us to.

 Female practitioner